Praying for the Vulnerable: 9 Practical Ways Your Church Can Start Today

 Start With One

-You do not need every member of your church to do all eight of these.
+You do not need every member of your church to do all nine of these.
 Pick the one that fits your rhythm and start it this week.
 The point is not a launch.
 It is a habit.